Computed Tomography (CT) Scan of the Brain

 Generally, you won’t need to fast before a CT scan, unless a contrast dye is to be

 used.
-Your healthcare provider will give you special instructions ahead of time if
+Your provider will give you special instructions ahead of time if contrast is

-contrast is to be used and you will need to withhold food and drink.
+to be used and you shouldn't eat or drink.

-Tell your healthcare provider about all medicines (prescribed and over-the-counter),
+Tell your provider about all prescription and over-the-counter medicines , vitamins,

 What happens during a CT scan of the brain?